-Jantar Mantar was built by Rajput king Sawai Jai Singh II, who is also called its founder, Jantar Mantar is a collection of about 19 astronomical instruments.
+Jantar Mantar in Jaipur was built by Rajput king Sawai Jai Singh II, who is also called its founder.
+Jantar Mantar is a collection of about 19 astronomical instruments.
 It was completed in 1734.
 It is the largest stone sundial in the world and is part of a UNESCO World Heritage Site.
 It is located near Hawa Mahal and City Palace.

 Salient Features of Jantar Mantar Jaipur